 Enslaved: Peoples of the Historical Slave Trade has a long history with digital collections about enslavement.
-In 2011, the project originated from an earlier digital humanities project Slave Biographies: The Atlantic Database Network funded by the National Endowment of the Humanities.
-This project initiated six years of work to develop the needed partnerships as well as plans for possible infrastructure, controlled vocabularies, and data models to do a larger project that would bring together datasets on enslaved people from around the world.
+In 2011, the project originated from an earlier digital humanities project, Slave Biographies: The Atlantic Database Network, funded by the National Endowment of the Humanities.
+This project initiated six years of work to develop the needed partnerships as well as plans for possible infrastructure, controlled vocabularies, and data models for a larger project that would bring together datasets on enslaved people from around the world.
 A larger project offered many challenges given the disparate, dispersed, and idiosyncratic structure of much of the data.

-In 2017, the opportunity to move Enslaved.org project forward came with a planning grant from The Andrew W. Mellon Foundation.
-After a successful planning stage, in 2018, the Foundation funded Phase 1 of Enslaved, to build a proof of concept.
+In 2017, the opportunity to move Enslaved.org project forward came with a planning grant from the Mellon Foundation.
+After a successful planning stage, in 2018, the Foundation funded the first phase of Enslaved.org, to build a proof of concept.
 The idea was simple: given the complex nature of the plans and the many problems with the data and the innovative nature of the technologies, we needed to prove the project could be done.
-After successfully doing so, in 2019, Mellon funded an implementation grant to begin populating Enslaved.org with data and begin publishing the Journal of Slavery and Data Preservation as a gateway for including new datasets through peer review into Enslaved.org.
+After successfully doing so, in 2019, the Mellon Foundation funded an implementation grant to begin populating Enslaved.org with data and begin publishing the Journal of Slavery and Data Preservation as a gateway for including new datasets through peer review into Enslaved.org.

-Under the direction of Dean Rehberger (Principal Investigator, Michigan State University), Walter Hawthorne (Co-Principal Investigator, Michigan State University), Ethan Watrall (Co-Principal Investigator, Michigan State University), and Daryle Williams (Co-Principal Investigator, University of Maryland), and joined by the project and technical teams at Matrix at Michigan State University, Enslaved.org began with the Slave Biographies’ three core datasets: the Louisiana Slave Database (Gwendolyn Midlo Hall, creator; 280,488 records including 161,109 person records), the Maranhão Inventories Slave Database (Walter Hawthorne, creator; 8,602 records including 8,341 person records), and the Free Black Database (Brian Mitchell, creator; 11,821 records including 3,596 person records).
+Under the direction of MSU faculty Dean Rehberger, Walter Hawthorne, and Ethan Watrall, as well as Daryle Williams (University of Maryland), and joined by the project-management and technical leads at Matrix (Catherine Foley, Jeff Goeke-Smith, Seila Gonzalez, and Alicia Sheill), Enslaved.org began with the Slave Biographies’ three core datasets: the Louisiana Slave Database (Gwendolyn Midlo Hall, creator), the Maranhão Inventories Slave Database (Walter Hawthorne), and the Free Black Database (Brian Mitchell).

-We anticipate that Enslaved.org -- the LOD, journal, stories, and resources -- will be an ongoing project for decades as the need to find those enslaved is great and the possible datasets for inclusion are many.
+Enslaved.org will be an ongoing project for decades as the need to find those enslaved is great and the possible datasets for inclusion are many.